Testing Farm #

 tests jobs in the

-The testing will be automatically started after an update to the pull request and successful copr build.
+The testing will automatically start after an update to the pull request and successful Copr build.
 To trigger retesting manually (can come handy in case of infrastructure issues for example), you can use the following comment in the pull request:

 Get inspiration for a quick start from a couple of real-life examples!

 filter in the discover step in order to choose relevant tests only:

 discover: how: fmf filter: "tier: 1" repository: https://src.fedoraproject.org/tests/selinux

 prepare step can be used to define how test environment should be prepared before testing.

 Provide one or more paths to ansible playbooks: